skaslev/gl3w/README.rst

 License
 -------

-gl3w_ is in the puclic domain.
+gl3w_ is in the public domain.

 Credits
 -------